sinne24/EventTrackerProject/README.md

   - 4.)
 Planet Destroyers: fighters whose abilities make them capable of contending against cosmic entities.
 Examples are Goku, Silver Surfer, and Dr. Manhattan.
+#### Week 2
+  Interacting with the aws deployed user interface, a user may look up characters by their id.
+When a fighter id number is entered, that Character's name populates as well as the details about them.
+The user may also create a new character.
+By filling out form and submitting it, the new character's details now populate on the page as well.

 ### Technologies
 - Eclipse IDE